nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.
   Use case ends.

-**Use case: Adding a risk profile tag to a patient**
+**Use case: Adding a risk profile tag to a patient (Coming soon)**

 **MSS**

 1. User requests to find a certain patient by typing his/her name in the CLI
 2. PlannerMD shows a list of patients with that name
-3. User requests to add a risk profile a specific person in the list
+3. User requests to add a risk profile to a specific person in the list
 4. PlannerMD adds the risk profile which is reflected immediately in the list

     Use case ends.